WestGermanGenomeCenter/pacbio_variants/README.md

 ## output files
+- the first step of the pipeline is to strip the kinetics data out of the .bam input file, but keep the methylation data.
+This makes all following processes much faster without any real data loss.
 - for each input sample:
     - mosdepth and kraken (optional) report that get summarized with multiqc
     - mapped .bam file haplotaged with whatshap and longphase